magnusmanske/listeria_rs/README.single_wiki.md

 This example uses `Template:Listeria list` and `Template:Listeria list end` as the start and end templates for the list, though you can use any names you like.
 These templates should be created on your wiki, and used where you want to display the list.
 See the [template description](https://en.wikipedia.org/wiki/Template:Wikidata_list) for more information about using the template.
 Adjust the `sparql_prefix` to match your wiki's setup.
 It will save you repeating the prefixes in every query.
 You will also need a `BOT_EDIT_TOKEN` for Listeria to edit the wiki.
+If you specify a `status_server_port`, Listeria will start a status server on that port (at 127.0.0.1), which can be used to monitor the status of Listeria.
 ## Basic configuration
 ```json
 {